Volunteer in Cape Verde with Abroad Escape.

 When schools close for summer, the structure disappears and the gaps show.
 The Cape Verde Summer Camp runs throughout the school holidays to keep children engaged, active and learning, combining education, sport, creative work and community projects in a weekly program from late June to early September.

 You will work across multiple areas depending on the day.
 Mornings focus on teaching and care.
 Afternoons rotate through practical projects.
-It is full-on, varied and genuinely useful.
+It is varied and hands-on.

 What the Program Covers